jigalin/portfolio-landing-page/README.md

 ## 💬 Overview:

-A simple one-page react portfolio with clearly defined and modular components which can be easily swapped in and out depending on your use-case.
+A simple one-page react portfolio made based off the original project by [Julian C](https://github.com/juliancesaro) with clearly defined and modular components which can be easily swapped in and out depending on your use-case.
 Currently integrated with Apollo & Github API to call repositories with a user provided auth token.

 ## 🛠️ Packages & APIs